 - Plants must be kept moist during dry periods.

-- Sow seed in the garden early in spring, as early as 4 or 6 before the last frost, or grow indoors year-round.
+- Sow seed in the garden early in spring and autumn, or grow indoors year-round.

 - Thin the seedlings, leaving about 10 cm between the plants.